thelonious/kld-intersections/README.md

 - Cover intersections for all types of curves and shapes in SVG
 - Minimize external dependencies
 - Make it easier to port to other languages
-- Assume this is a low-level API upon which other simpler and richer API will be built
+- Assume this is a low-level API upon which other simpler and richer APIs will be built
 - Be a potential educational resource by demonstrating each intersection type independently, without relying on the results of other intersection types

 ## Install